How to Use Aerius Alpha

 FAQ

-Instead of selling at a fixed price, the bot tracks the highest price reached after your buy.
-When the price drops by your set percentage from that peak, it sells.
-This way you capture more profit during strong moves and only exit when the trend actually reverses.
+Instead of selling at one fixed target, the bot tracks the highest price after your buy.
+If the price pulls back by your chosen percentage from that peak, it sells.
+That way you can ride a strong move up and exit when momentum fades, not at the first small dip.

 Still have questions?